Push / Support / Recovery Vehicles

 Entrants motorcycles are not to be pushed or towed with a rope, they can be loaded onto a trailer or a hitch fitted to a tow bar.

 Push vehicles must exit the track as soon as their vehicle is under way.
 DO NOTcontinue down the track, turn off and proceed on the designated support vehicle track.

-Each Support vehicle must be registered and have 3rd party insurance and have a minimum equipment level and appropriate identification, including;
+Each Support vehicle must be registered or have an appropriate permit and have 3rd party insurance and have a minimum equipment level and appropriate identification, including;